 Let string be the result of calling ToString, giving it the this value as its argument.

-If Type(regexp) is Object and the value of the [[Class]] internal property of regexp is "RegExp", then let rx be regexp;
+If Type(regexp) is Object and regexp has a [[NativeBrand]] internal property whose value is NativeRegExp , then let rx be regexp;

 Else, let rx be a new RegExp object created as if by the expression new RegExp(regexp) where RegExp is the standard built-in constructor with that name.